Lung Screening Program

 - Positron emission tomography (PET) scan

 The lung cells of smokers go through changes that can lead to lung cancer.
-The longer a person has been smoking, and the more cigarettes she or he smoked a day, the greater her or his risk is of developing lung cancer.
+The longer a person has been smoking, and the more cigarettes she or he smoked, the greater the risk is of developing lung cancer.

-Even if you’re not a smoker, you can still be at risk for lung cancer, especially if you:
+Even if you’re not a smoker, the following are associated with an increased risk for lung cancer: